Old Town Ohrid

 Our tour of the Balkans continued to Ohrid in North Macedonia.
 Old Town Ohrid was a draw with its fairytale-like houses, cobblestone streets, and appealing location on Lake Ohrid.

-As we headed south from Skopje and moved closer to the Adriatic Sea, we were hoping for a few more days with warm weather despite the fact that we were traveling in November.
+As we headed south from Skopje and moved closer to the Adriatic Sea, we were hoping for a few more days with warm weather despite traveling in November.

-Our plan was to explore the Old Town, enjoy some local cuisine but also spend a day or two catching up on travel planning and the blog.
+Our plan was to explore the Old Town, enjoy some local cuisine, and spend a day or two catching up on travel planning and the blog.

 The Old Town and Lake Ohrid, North Macedonia